The Victim’s Father: Accused of Vengeance / Chapter 1: The Case That Shook the Town

 Carter slapped the file on the table, eyes wide.
 "It’s her.
 One of the kids who hurt Emily."

-It looked like revenge, and even without evidence, Carter suspected Emily’s parents—David Lewis or Amy Greene.
+It looked like revenge, and even without evidence, Carter suspected Emily’s parents—either David Lewis or Amy Greene.

 The idea stuck.
 The motive was obvious, and no one else fit the bill for such targeted brutality.

-But with nothing to go on, all we could do was issue a verbal summons for David Lewis.
+But with nothing to go on, all we could do was ask David Lewis to come in voluntarily.

 Carter called him, reading from a script but unable to hide the suspicion in his voice.
 Legally, that’s all we could do—ask, not order.